bodhiprice/chatbot-mcp-demo/README.md

 This project demonstrates a clean, scalable approach to building AI applications with real-time streaming responses:

 - **Frontend**: Vite-based React application with Server-Sent Events (SSE) for real-time streaming
-- **Backend**: Node.js service running on AWS Fargate with Application Load Balancer
+- **Backend**: Node.js service with choice of AWS App Runner or Fargate deployment
 - **MCP Server**: Fastify-based service with choice of AWS App Runner or Fargate deployment
 - **Infrastructure**: Single-file AWS CDK for complete infrastructure as code

 ## Key Architectural Decisions